J-Linaris/UNET_DRIVE/README.md

 # UNET_DRIVE

-A github repository for applying the U-Net model in the DRIVE dataset.
-Also, it contains the code used to produce the metrics and images of the paper {LINK TO THE PAPER}
+Variations of the U-Net model with enhancements for retinal vessels segmentation using the DRIVE dataset.
+It is used weight masks for the BCE loss specifically designed for this task, alongside novel metrics for evaluating models performance regarding thin vessels only.
+This code was originally used for conducting the experiments described in the paper {LINK TO THE PAPER}.